non/uxntal-mode/README.md

  * Syntax highlighting
  * Invoking `uxnasm` via `M-x compile`
- * Interpreting hex numbers as decimal (`tal-decimal-value`, `C-c d`)
- * Decoding Uxntal instructions (`tal-decode-instruction`, `C-c i`)
+ * Explaining Uxntal words (`tal-explain-word`)
+   + Decodes instructions, showing their stack effects
+   + Shows decimal values of numeric constants
+   + Explains syntactic category (e.g. "sublabel definition")

 Future features:

  * Support for goto-definition (`M-.`)
- * Support more general "what is this word?"
  * Decimal -> hexadecimal conversions
  * ASCII conversions
  * Input string literal as bytes

 ## settings

-By default `tal-mode` is strict about comment highlighting.
-This means there are a few valid comments such as `( )` which will not highlight correctly.
+By default `tal-mode` is lax about comment highlighting.
+This means that some invalid comments such as `(this)` or `(that )` or `( these)` will be highlighted incorrectly.

-If you would prefer to have more permissive comment highlighting which allows all valid comments (but may also accept some invalid comments) set `tal-mode:strict-comments` to `nil`.
+If you would prefer to have stricter comment highlighting which forbids all invalid comments (but may also forbid valid comments like `( )`) set `tal-mode:strict-comments` to `t`.

+Unfortunately both modes will fail on words like `worst-case-(` due to limitations in how Emacs handles multiline comments.

 ## screenshot